-2.10.5.3 Extension Decisions and Assessment
+2.10.6.5 Time Limit Extension Decisions and Assessment

-The FEP must offer the BST if an initial 60-month W-2 time limit extension is going to be denied and the BST has not been completed or declined within 12 calendar months prior to the participant's 60th month.
-The FEP cannot deny an extension until the BST is offered to the participant using the BST Agreement form.
+The FEP must offer the BST if an initial 24-month or 60-month time limit extension is going to be denied and the BST has not been completed or declined within 12 calendar months prior to the participant's 24th or 60th month.
+The FEP cannot deny a time limit extension until the BST is offered to the participant using the BST Agreement form.
 A check of CARES screen WPRU will assist the FEP in determining the last date the BST was completed, declined or updated.

-If the BST results indicate the need for a formal assessment, an extension cannot be denied until the formal assessment is complete.
+If the BST results indicate the need for a formal assessment, a time limit extension cannot be denied until the formal assessment is complete.
 (See 5.4.1)

-Example: Jonna was placed in W-2 T in January 2002.
-The BST was administered in February 2002.
-Jonna left W-2 in March 2002.
-She returned to W-2 in February 2003 but the W-2 agency was not required to offer the BST because her case had not been closed for a period of one year or more.
-Jonna will reach her 60 th month in October 2004.
-In Jonna's 54th month, which is April 2004, the FEP must have a discussion with Jonna regarding the opportunities for an extension.
-At that time, the FEP sees that Jonna has not had the BST offered for two years (since February 2002) when she first became eligible for W-2.
-If the FEP is considering denying an extension for Jonna, the FEP must again offer the BST.
+Example: Jonna moved to Wisconsin with 46 months on her TANF clock from Illinois.
+She was placed in W-2 T in March 2011.
+The BST was administered during the application process in March 2011.
+Jonna left W-2 in May 2011.
+She returned to W-2 in December 2011 but the W-2 agency was not required to offer the BST because her case had not been closed for a period of one year or more.

+Jonna will reach her 60th month in October 2012.
+In Jonna's 54th month, which is April 2012, the FEP must have a discussion with Jonna regarding the opportunities for a time limit extension.
+At that time, the FEP sees that Jonna has not had the BST offered in over 12 months (since March 2011) when she first became eligible for W-2.
+If the FEP is considering denying a time limit extension for Jonna, the FEP must again offer the BST.